MicrochipTech/PIC32MZW1_Workshop/05_evaluate/README.md

 ### Purpose

-Learn to use MHC to set the board to AP mode and add HTML webpage Wi-Fi provisioning feature.
+Learn to use MCC to set the board to AP mode and add HTML webpage Wi-Fi provisioning feature.
 User can use computer as Wi-Fi station to connect to the board and perform Wi-Fi provisioning through HTML webpage at the end of this Lab.

 This is useful for the products which is production ready.
 End user can provision the network using HTML webpage.